douglascraigschmidt/LiveLessons/Java8/README.md

 . ex11 - This example shows the improper use of the Stream.peek()
   aggregate operation to interfere with a running stream.

+. ex12 - This example shows a simple example of a Java 8 stream that illustrates how it can be used with "pure" functions, i.e., functions whose return values are only determined by their input values, without observable side effects.